file-format/Products/content/en/spreadsheet/net/netoffice/index.md

-<p>NetOffice API allows .NET developers to Read, Write, Manipulate &amp; Convert Excel files via open source .NET API.
+<p>NetOffice API allows .NET developers to Read, Write, Manipulate & Convert Excel files via open source .NET API.
 The API allows automating Microsoft Excel Spreadsheets and develop Microsoft Excel Add-ins.
 Using the API, the developer will use all the options enclosed in MS Office versions 2000, 2002, 2003, 2007, 2010, 2013 and 2016.
 The API relies on COM-architecture where you retrieve COM proxy objects in your application.</p>
 <p>In order to work with Microsoft Excel document, you need ExcelApi.dll with OfficeApi.ddl, VBIDEApi.dll, and NetOffice.dll as dependencies.
 All Office applications use types which are defined in other components/type libraries.
 These dependent type libraries are therefore given as an independent assembly.
 Each assembly also requires the NetOffice.dll assembly.</p>

 {{< /SinglePage/PageBody/tab/text >}}